sps014/MinLang/README.md

 <It provide  Base or foundation for writing compilers, Left Recursion Free CFG can be handled by this and custom facilities can be added by Extending `Lexer` , `Parser` and `Bound Tree`.

-<br/>Language can parse conditionals and iterations statements with endless nesting
+<br/>Language can parse , evaluate and generate syntax tree for conditionals and iterations statements with endless nesting
 eg.

 ```py